franzprante/reprod-fin-copied/content/post/2016-11-16-make-r-a-legitimate-part-of-your-organization.md

 The review board is responsible for:

 -   **Reviewing new software initiatives and approve expenditures.** Does this tool increase or decrease costs?
 What line items will this go under?
 What is the long-term cost projected to be?
 What is the cost of support?
--   **Supporting the organization’s strategic vision.** Does the tool help satisfy a customer need?
+-   **Supporting the organization's strategic vision.** Does the tool help satisfy a customer need?
 Does it help us remain competitive?
 Can it help us attract better talent?
 Does it make existing systems more efficient and agile?
 -   **Complying with existing systems architectures.** Does the tool integrate with other supported tools?
 Will it be used in development and/or production?
 Does it duplicate the capabilities of other supported tools?
 -   **Managing risk and ensure security.** Does the tool comply with our formal security policies?
 Do the software licenses meet our legal requirements?
 -   **Defining roles and responsibilities for support.** What groups own the tool?
 What support is offered with the tool?
 What internal resources will be required to maintain it?
 Who will provide training?

-Because of R’s popularity and explosive growth, many organizations are friendly and even eager to bring R through the front door.
+Because of R's popularity and explosive growth, many organizations are friendly and even eager to bring R through the front door.
 If your organization is friendly toward R but has not made it an official part of the organization, a formal review process is still valuable.
 The review process gives IT a formal stake in the ground when it comes to supporting R for the long term.
 It also makes future decisions about growth and investment much easier.

 The Ubiquity of Open Source Software
 ====================================